Puigdemont refuses to rule out fresh elections in Catalonia

 Puigdemont moved to Belgium after the Catalan parliament unilaterally declared independence on Oct 27 following a banned referendum on secession and faces arrest if he returns to Spain over his role in Catalonia's separatist push.

-He formally abandoned his bid to be re-appointed Catalan president last week and proposed Jordi Sanchez as a candidate, with the Catalan parliament set to convene on Monday to appoint a new regional president.
+As such he has no power to call elections himself, and he even formally abandoned his bid to be re-appointed Catalan president last week, proposing Jordi Sanchez as a candidate.

 But Sanchez is considered to have little chance of taking up the post since he is remanded in custody pending accusations of sedition over last year's Catalan independence crisis.